lilymkrtchyan/ithaca-apple-harvest-fest/design-plan/design-journey.md

 One partioal would be the header and the navigation bar.
 I would customize this partial by echo-ing the variable of the page in the header.
 Anna would appreciate having these names on the header as it helps to navigate through the website.
 The second partial would be contact information that would be a sidebar or a footer in every page.
 This would be helpful for Anna as she can find the contact information of the festival organizers' easily and quickly, in case she has to contact them and has questions that are not covered in the website.

+Update:
+The contact information should be a footer instead of a side bar because there is only one piece of contact information - the phone number - which does not require as much space as sidebar provids and would be a better fit to be stored as a footer.

 ## Milestone 2 Feedback Revisions (Milestone 3)
 > Explain what you revised in response to the Milestone 2 feedback